-Plan formulation was conducted in accordance with the six-step planning process described in Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies (1983) and the Planning Guidance Notebook (ER 1105-2-100) (Figure 1-1).
+Plan formulation was conducted in accordance with the six-step planning process described in Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies (1983) and the Planning Guidance Notebook (ER 1105-

+2-100) (Figure 1-1).
 This process is a structured, systematic, and repeatable planning approach for problem solving water resource issues.
-The six planning steps, though presented and discussed in a sequential manner in this DIFR-DEA for ease of understanding, usually occur iteratively and sometimes concurrently.
-Iterations of steps are conducted as necessary to formulate and evaluate an efficient, effective, and reasonable array of measures and alternative plans.
+The six planning steps, though presented and discussed in a sequential manner in this FIFR-FEA for ease of understanding, usually occur iteratively and sometimes concurrently.
+Iterations of steps are conducted as necessary to formulate and evaluate an efficient, effective, and reasonable array of measures and alternative plans, including when an action is not taken, for the identified period of analysis.
 As more information is acquired and developed, it may be necessary to reiterate some of the previous steps.
-Plan formulation was conducted to be consistent with protecting the Nation's environment, pursuant to national environmental statues, applicable Executive Orders (EOs), and other Federal planning requirements.
-Plan formulation also considers all effects, beneficial or adverse, to each of the four evaluation accounts identified in the Principles and Guidelines (P&G) (1983), which are: National Economic Development - NED, Environmental Quality - EQ, Regional Economic Development - RED, and Other Social Effects - OSE.
+Plan formulation was conducted to be consistent with protecting the Nation's environment, pursuant to national environmental statues, applicable Executive orders (EOs), and other Federal planning requirements.
+Plan formulation also considers all effects, beneficial or adverse, to each of the four evaluation accounts identified in the principles and guidelines (P&G) (1983), which are NED, EQ, RED, and OSE.
 Plan formulation was a data driven process, building upon previous data and work, and developing more detail and including more refinement of alternatives and measures as the study team moved toward identifying the TSP.
 Each iteration identified additional information necessary to inform and make decisions.
 In the early phases of the study, the study team used existing information and professional judgment.
 As the study progressed, additional data and analyses were deemed necessary to identify the differences between alternatives and measures.
-Throughout the study, the study team incorporated risk-informed decision making to balance the level of study detail necessary to make decisions at that phase, along with uncertainty in accordance with USACE policy, such as ER 1105-2-101 "Risk Assessment for Flood Risk Management Studies."
+Throughout the study, the study team incorporated riskinformed decision making to balance the level of study detail necessary to make decisions at that phase, along with uncertainty in accordance with USACE policy, such as ER 1105-2-101 "Risk Assessment for Flood Risk Management Studies."

-When the study team lacked information about a critical aspect of a measure, it was determined how much analysis was needed to make an informed decision and where possible any additional analyses (and costs) were delayed until later in the study, after the TSP selection.
+When the study team lacked information about a critical aspect of a measure, it was determined how much analysis was needed to make an informed decision.
+Where possible, any additional analyses (and costs) were delayed until later in the study, after the TSP selection.
 Using these principles, the study team was able to manage risk by balancing the level of uncertainty with the tolerance for risk.
-Appendix 1-Plan Formulation provides additional information to supplement the following description of the plan formulation process for this study.
+Appendix 1 - Plan Formulation provides additional information to supplement the following description of the plan formulation process for this study.